Credit by Examination

 If you are interested in obtaining a Study Guide, please visit your local bookstore or The College Board web site at:www.collegeboard.com/clep.

-- $80* per test – Applicants must register on-line for the exam at https://clep.collegeboard.org/started and follow the steps.
-Once the student is registered, they will need to print their registration ticket and present the ticket to the test center on the day of scheduling.
+- Effective July 1, 2017 the fee is $85 per test. – Applicants must register on-line for the exam at https://clep.collegeboard.org/started and follow the steps.
+Once the student is registered, they will need to print their registration ticket and present the ticket to the test center on the day of the exam.

-- Other composition and Literature exams have optional essays, which some colleges and universities require and others do not.
+- Some of the composition and Literature exams have optional essays, which some Colleges and universities require and others do not.
 Contact the college or university you are planning to attend to ask about its essay requirements.

 ESSEX COUNTY COLLEGE – CLEP TEST COURSE EQUIVALENT